ibm-cloud-docs/containers/cs_storage_utilities.md

 4. Save and close the `values.yaml` file.

 5. Install the Helm chart with your custom settings in the `values.yaml` file.
 When you install the Helm chart and you configure a backup or restore, an `ibm-storage-backup` or an `ibm-storage-restore` pod is deployed to your cluster.
 The backup pod backs up the data from your PVC to {{site.data.keyword.cos_full_notm}} and the restore pod restores data to a PVC.
 Replace `<release_name>` with a name for your Helm chart.
+Be sure to install the backup and restore pods in the same as the PVC that you want to backup or restore.

     *   Install the Helm chart by using the `helm install` command.
         ```
-        helm install ./ibmcloud-backup-restore --name <release_name>
+        helm install <release_name> ./ibmcloud-backup-restore -n <namespace>
         ```
         {: pre}